fbpx

 In recent years, researchers have come up with ways to detect if a model is biased in its decisions about people.
 A 2016 paper called Equality of Opportunity in Supervised Learning proposes a framework.

-Importantly, it prohibits abusing a particular attribute of a person (such as race) to do this.
+It prohibits abusing a particular attribute of a person (such as race) to do this.
 The model must be equally accurate in all demographics.
-Consequently, it is punished if it only performs well on the majority of people.
+Consequently, it is punished if it only performs well for the majority of people.
 This means that the predicted outcome must have equal true positive/negative rates and false positive/negative rates across all demographics.

 Predictor variables and skewed data